-- Knot tying: Another great benefit of monofilament line is knot strength.
+- Knot tying: Another great benefit of monofilament lines are their knot strength.
 It’s easy to tie a knot securely, and you can generally fish with confidence that your knots will not fail.

 - Stretch: Mono can stretch and flex, allowing it to absorb the shock of a sudden strike or a hard-fighting fish without breaking.

 - Abrasion resistance: If you’re comparing braid vs mono, then mono is the clear winner when it comes to abrasion resistance (though fluorocarbon is best of all).

 - Easy to work with: Monofilament lines are easy to spool onto your line, easy to tie knots with, and easy to fish with.